Soto mi: Mee soto (Singapore and Johor)

-In Singapore and Johor, Malaysia the most popular variant is mee soto ayam (chicken noodle soto).
+In Singapore and Johor, Malaysia, the most popular variant is mee soto ayam (chicken noodle soto).
 Mee soto is a spicy noodle soup dish that combines the Indonesian chicken broth known as soto ayam with thick yellow Hokkien noodles.
 The chicken broth is spiced with spice paste made of ground peppercorns, coriander, garlic, candlenut, galangal, red onion, turmeric, bruised lemongrass, cardamom, cloves and cinnamon.

-It is a Javanese influenced dish, and quite popular in Singapore and Johor.
+Mee soto is a Javanese influenced dish, and quite popular in Singapore and Johor.
 Basically it is pretty similar with soto ayam (chicken soto) commonly served in Indonesia, with exception it is served with noodle instead of rice vermicelli.
 The origin of the soto ayam broth used for making mee soto can be traced to the Madurese migrant ethnic group residing in the Indonesian city of Surabaya in East Java.
 The East Javanese immigrants from Madura and Lamongan settled in Johor and Singapore, bringing with them the spicy soto ayam broth dish, and replacing the rice dumpling (lontong) with yellow noodle.